 FlutterFlow Review: What is FlutterFlow?

 FlutterFlow is a low-code web and native mobile app builder with a drag-and-drop interface that gives users a high degree of design flexibility and nearly pixel-perfect control.
-However, building your app with FlutterFlow requires some coding and technical knowledge.
+However, building your app with FlutterFlow requires coding knowledge and technical understanding—it's designed for developers who want to accelerate their workflow, not for non-technical creators.

-Launching in 2021, FlutterFlow has already gained over 1 million users.
-While it hasn’t been around for a long time, FlutterFlow has earned a good reputation with the tech community due to its powerful app-building capabilities.
+Launching in 2021, FlutterFlow has gained over 1 million users.
+While it hasn't been around for a long time, FlutterFlow has earned a solid reputation with the tech community due to its powerful app-building capabilities.
+The platform generates Flutter code, which appeals to developers familiar with that framework.

 Getting Started with FlutterFlow